studiozero/szvr/README.md

 cd into directory and run `hugo server`.

 If you are doing CSS work, you'll also want to run sass.
 For this, have another terminal in the root directory and run `npm run dev`.

+---

+## Deployment

+Run `npm run deploy`

+NB, the static/google file is for site verification :)